-A candidate must be able to measure, calculate reason, analyze, integrate, and synthesize information.
-A candidate must be able to comprehend and mentally visualize three-dimensional relationship and to understand the spatial relationships of structures.
-Problem solving and clinical decision-making and critical thinking skills demanded of a general dentist require all of these intellectual abilities.
-A candidate must be able to perform these problem-solving and critical thinking skills in a timely fashion for effective patient treatment.
+Must be able to measure, calculate reason, analyze, integrate, and synthesize information.
+Must be able to comprehend and mentally visualize three-dimensional relationships and to understand the spatial relationships of structures.
+Problem solving and clinical decision-making and critical thinking skills demanded of a general dentist require all these intellectual abilities.
+Must be able to perform these problem-solving and critical thinking skills in a timely fashion for effective patient treatment.